the way of Helcim

 We are stronger because of our collective passion, diversity, and fellowship.
 We believe only great teams can accomplish great things, and we ask the very best of each other.
 Together we create our own future.

 As an organization, we believe that our individual team members, not our merchants, should remain our number one focus.
-That is not to say that we don't obsess over the well-being and success of our customers - it is only to say that in order for our merchants to be well-served, we first need to take care of our people.
+That is not to say that we don't obsess over the well-being and success of our customers - it is only to say that in order for our merchants to receive the love that they deserve, we need to first take care of the amazing people that deliver that love.

 Of all the companies that claim that their customers are #1, how many of them are able to deliver on that promise in the long-term when their staff members are underpaid, under-resourced, and unmotivated?
-By failing to take care of their people, they are ultimately failing their customers and themselves.
+By failing to take care of their people, they are unable to properly take care of their customers.

 Amazing people create amazing companies, and amazing companies create long-lasting relationships with their customers.
 That's what we aim to be every day.

 We also believe that diversity and having an inclusive culture is not only the right thing, but key to our long-term success.
 Diversity brings more experience, view-points, knowledge and insight about our future.
-It also brings understanding and compassion for others, which results in team members who better understand our merchant's needs and are empowered to meet them.
+It also brings understanding and compassion.

 We are a company of many.